search

 Summing Up

-In this post we’ve covered the main properties of Flexbox.
-We explained how Flexbox deals with axes, saw how to position elements on the horizontal and vertical axes, how to center elements, how to reverse axis directions, and we’ve also delved into various properties for individual elements within a container.
+In this post we covered the main properties of Flexbox – how it deals with axes, how to position elements on the horizontal and vertical axes, how to center elements, how to reverse axis directions, and various properties for individual elements within a container.

-Don’t hesitate to create your own grid when developing websites for your clients.
-It’s not mandatory, and you truly don’t need to use a complex framework with bloated code.
+Don’t hesitate to create your own layout when developing websites.
+You don’t need a complex framework with bloated code – Flexbox handles most one-dimensional layout needs with just a few properties.

 • Marek 2 August 2024, 14:43